yernat-assylbekov/Anime-Faces-with-DCGAN/README.md

 ## Network Architecture

 I use a slightly modified DCGAN (Deep Convolutional GAN) and follow the guidlines listed below:

 • Replace all max pooling with convolutional strides.

 • Use transposed convolution for upsampling

 • Use batchnorm in both the generator and the discriminator.

-• Use ReLU activation in the generator for all layers except for the output layer,
+• Use ReLU activation in the generator for all layers except for the output layer.

 • Use LeakyReLU activation in the discriminator for all layers except for the flattening layer and the output layer.

 • The output layers of both the generator and the discriminator use sigmoid activation.

 The architectures for the generator and the discriminator are as shown below.